 Another thing to consider while developing your buyer persona is which industries are most profitable.
 While you may cater to many, maybe only a few are worth focusing on because customers from that industry have a larger budget, are more likely to be long-term customers, or are simply easier to work with.
 It’s a great way to ensure that your company is working with its top customers.

 Question #4: What are your buyers primary concerns about your product and/or service?

 While you can’t address every concern that every customer will have, there’s a good chance that your sales team has logged some common concerns that are asked about by the majority of potential customers.
-Web hosting companies, for example, are probably asked about their service’s downtime, hence most web hosting companies make sure they emphasize their 99.9% uptime guarantees.
+Web hosting companies such as this vps server, for example, are probably asked about their service’s downtime, hence most web hosting companies make sure they emphasize their 99.9% uptime guarantees.
 Automotive companies are probably asked a lot about the safety of their line of automobiles, hence most will always include details about each car’s safety features.

 This is where you have to put yourself into your customer’s shoes and ask “If I were to buy my product or service today, what would I be most worried about?”
 You can even pose this question to your current or potential customers using quick survey questions on Twitter or Facebook.
 Once you have the answers, make sure your content reassures potential customers of how you will handle the things they are most concerned about.

 Question #5: Where do your buyers spend the most of their time online?